Parenting Student Online Resource Center

 CARE Circles

-This support group, offered on Zoom, is designed especially for our student parents to learn, share, and connect.
+This support group, offered on Zoom, is designed especially for our parenting students to learn, share, and connect.
 CARE Circles are hosted by Amanda Marshall and our campus's amazing mental health team.

 Sharing is completely optional.
 Our goal is to create a safe space for everyone to talk about some of the most important issues impacting them as parents and empower them to nurture their mental health!
 All Mission College student-parents are welcome to join us.